rosmed/slicer_ros2_module/docs/pages/motion-control.rst

 Trajectory Planning
 ~~~~~~~~~~~~~~~~~~~

 Once a goal pose is reached via IK, you can use the "Plan" button to generate a trajectory.
 Slicer will display a scrubber allowing you to preview the plan.
+Enable "Show trajectory path" to display the planned end-effector path as a ``vtkPolyLine`` model in the scene.

 *   **Generators**: Supports multiple planning backends, including MoveIt and basic joint interpolation.
 *   **Planning Group**: Specify the MoveIt planning group (e.g., ``ur_manipulator``) to use for planning.